Code-Institute-Submissions/molacuizine/README.md

 ![order-summary](static/doc/order-summary.png)

 The bag page could be assesed via a link in the navbar which also showed the total cost (excluding transport).
-The bag icon would be black and disabled if the bag was empty and would change become blue and active otherwise.
+The bag icon would be black and disabled if the bag was empty and would change to blue and active otherwise.

 ![bag-icon](static/doc/bag-icon.png)